dirkroorda/laf-fabric/docs/texts/getting-started.rst

 About
 =====
-*LAF-Fabric* is a `github project <https://github.com/dirkroorda/laf-fabric>`_ in which there is a Python package called :mod:`laf`.
+*LAF-Fabric* is a `github project <https://github.com/dirkroorda/laf-fabric>`_ in which there are Python packages called *laf and *etcbc*.
-You must install it as a package in your current python installation.
+You must install them as packages in your current python installation.
 This can be done in the standard pythonic way, and the precise instructions will be spelled out below.